 APPROPRIATE FOR ALL LEVELS- LAST CHANCE with PATTI this FRIDAY

-** iSOHA is a registered Non- Profit organization based in both Czech Republic and the USA.
+go to link ** iSOHA is a registered Non- Profit organization based in both Czech Republic and the USA.
 This activity is non-profit based.
 Activity hosts and group consuls are not getting a commission or any other financial benefits for organizing this event.
 Participants may make a suggested donation of 200 Kc if they would like to support the cause of Holistic Healing at iSOHA.

 Patricia is has been practicing yoga for 45 years studying directly with Swami Satchidananda, who coined the popular expression -“One Truth many Paths”.
 This a great and RARE opportunity to experience Yoga from an authentic lineage practitioner/Instructor.
 Her years of experience will help participants to both improve their health and feel /embody the essence of yoga.